Jewish views on Jesus

-Adherents of Judaism do not believe that Jesus of Nazareth was the Messiah or Prophet, nor do they believe he was the Son of God.
+Adherents of Judaism do not believe that Jesus of Nazareth was the messiah or a prophet, nor do they believe he was the Son of God.
 In the Jewish perspective, it is believed that the way Christians see Jesus goes against monotheism, a belief in the absolute unity and singularity of God, which is central to Judaism; Judaism sees the worship of a person as a form of idolatry, which is forbidden.
 Therefore, considering Jesus divine, as “God the Son”, is forbidden.
+However, early Jewish groups, closer to Jesus’s time, did see him as the messiah, specifically the Nazarenes.

-Judaism's rejection of Jesus as the Messiah is based on Jewish eschatology, which holds that the coming of the true Messiah will be associated with events that have not yet occurred, such as building the Third Temple, a Messianic Age of peace, and the ingathering of Jews to their homeland.
+Judaism's rejection of Jesus as the Messiah is based on Jewish eschatology, which holds that the coming of the true messiah will be associated with events that have not yet occurred, such as building the Third Temple, a Messianic Age of peace, and the ingathering of Jews to their homeland.

 Judaism does not accept any of the claimed fulfilments of prophecy that Christianity attributes to Jesus.

+More recently, particularly since the mid-20th century, Jewish views of Jesus have also been discussed within the context of increasing Jewish-Christian interreligious dialogue, despite their respective particularities, as Jews and Christians seek to recognize their shared spiritual heritage.